Netherlands3D/Netherlands3D.github.io/docs/docs/developers/quickstart.md

 * Select the 'Main' scene in the Project window.
 * Press Ctrl+D or right-click and select 'Duplicate' from the context menu.

-### Inspect the Configuration and ConfigurationStarter Scriptable Objects

-Check the 'Configuration' and 'ConfigurationStarter' scriptable objects for initial settings of the project.
-This includes the starting position of your digital twin.
-These configurable parameters allow you to customize initial settings as per your requirements.

 ## Next Steps

 With just these steps, you can immediately build and release your own customized Digital Twin; next up you can read up